zozzzC/The-Chase-C-Edition/README.md

 - [x] Timer and points for both teachers and students.
 - [ ] Image in CSV file support.
 - [ ] 'Dun dun dun!!!' theme!
-- [ ]
 ---
 # Usage

 Download the file by clicking the green 'code' button.
-Unzip the file, and then navigate into the folder file path like so:
+Unzip the file, and then navigate into the folder file path similar to the following:

 ```
 The Chase C# Edition\The Chase C# Edition\bin\Debug\net6.0-windows